 We woke up and went straight to Chichen Itza, it was about a 45-minute ride but we hoped to beat the big tourist rush.
 Well we didn’t miss it but the entrance was way better than it was a few hours in to the day.
 Chichen Itza is one of the new Seven Wonders of the World but quite honestly I liked Uxmal much better probably because there were fewer people and I had some more quiet time looking at the ruins.

-After a leisurely morning and breakfast we went off to Merida to visit the Mayan Museum and the colonial history of Merida including Casa Montejo, the palace of the founder of Merida, Palace if the Governor, and the Church of the …. of the Third Order.
+After a leisurely morning and breakfast we went off to Merida to visit the Mayan Museum and the colonial history of Merida including Casa Montejo, the palace of the founder of Merida, Palace of the Governor, and some pretty churches.
 After dinner, we went to watch the Serenata at 9pm in Santa Lucia Park.
 Man that place was packed with people!

 Spent the last morning at the house for our noon flight back to Miami then Will and I drove up to Orlando to prep for work on Monday.